MicrosoftDocs/power-automate-docs/articles/sap-integration/solutions.md

 ## What does the SAP Integration look like?

 All the components come together on a Power Apps page that a user can interact with.
-Common SAP workflows (such as order to cash and procure to pay) are organized into modules.

-To see the SAP integration modules, go to [Power Apps](https://make.powerapps.com) > **Solutions** > **SAP Integration**.

 ## Next steps